 It’s far less expensive than most automatic feeders and comes with most of the functions and features you need to keep your pet well fed & happy while you’re at work or shopping.

-Best Automatic Feeder for Multiple Pets: PortionProRx Automatic Cat and Dog Feeder
+7. Best for Multiple Pets: PortionProRx Automatic Cat and Dog Feeder

 If you have two or more pets that fight over food, the PortionProRx is the best automatic pet feeder.